 The story goes that this unmarried couple had a child, and because it was forbidden to have children out of wedlock, the child, Mulka, was born cross-eyed.
 This made it impossible for Mulka to aim his spear straight, so he couldn't hunt animals for food, and was forced to kill and eat little children.
 This diet made him so large and fierce that the local tribesmen decided to rid themselves of the menace.
 They chased him out of his cave, and eventually killed him some miles away, where they dumped the body on an ant's nest, without a proper burial.
 You can still see the handprints of Mulka on the roof of his cave today.

 The idea behind the story was to make sure that people didn't flaunt the tribe's marriage laws, rather than trying to stop people from eating children.
 The handprints are there, too, along with some pictures of hunting that were probably added later.
-It's quite a thrill seeing these pieces of history, especially when places like Mulka's Caves are so far off the beaten track that very few people will bother.
+It's quite a thrill seeing these pieces of history, especially when places like Mulka's Cave are so far off the beaten track that very few people will bother.
 Even I wouldn't have bothered if I weren't taking the back road to Southern Cross.

 My next stop was Southern Cross, a tiny little town in the middle of nowhere that was as peaceful as most little outback towns are.
 An interesting gimmick in Southern Cross is that every street is named after a constellation (as is the town), and indeed there wasn't a cloud in the sky that night, so the stars were spectacular.
 But nothing much happens in Southern Cross, so after barbying some snags (that's cooking some sausages on the barbecue to you and me) I hit the sack and awoke on Wednesday to wonderful weather and a straight road heading into the rising sun, all the way to the Eastern Goldfields.